-That's how Donations on Wheels came to life.
+Read more about how Donations on Wheels came to life

 When Simbirisiyo from Zimbabwe first landed in South Africa 12 years ago, he was homeless and unemployed.
 It was a hard reality he had to face back then.
-He sometimes had to pinch himself to check if he was still alive and wanted to do better.
-He had two choices, either go up the ladder or fall down forever and die of depression.
-He managed to get off the streets but since then he never stopped being with the homeless
+He sometimes had to pinch himself to check if he was still alive.
+He wanted to do better.
+There were two options, either go up the ladder or fall down forever.
+He managed to get off the streets and move forward.

-After Simbirisiyo lost everything again in 2019, he took a pen and paper and listed all what he wanted in order for his life to go forward.
-The first thing on the list were quality friends.
-He chose the homeless people as they had no connection to his previous life and as he used to be homeless himself when he first came to South Africa.
+But in 2019 Simbirisiyo has lost everything he built.
+He took a pen and paper and made a list of things he wanted in order for his life to go forward.
+The first thing on the list was quality friends, and for him these were the homeless.
+They had no connection to his past life and since he himself was once homeless.

-Second he needed to get back on his job as an Uber driver.
-As he still was not able to sit for more than 2 hours he had to exercise his knee to get better.
-The doctor prescribed him to go for long walks.
-But just walking around the neighborhood didn’t give him any joy and just didn’t make any sense to him.
-He linked his exercise to something meaningful.
-Again, the homeless.
+Second, he had to resume his job as an Uber driver.
+Unfortunately, his knee did not allow him to sit for more than 2 hours.
+He had to train his knee to get better.
+The doctor prescribed him long walks.
+But just walking around the neighborhood gave him no pleasure and simply made no sense to him.
+He wanted to combine his exercise with something meaningful.
+Again he thought of the homeless.

-Thanks to the exercising he started to get better and better.
-At some point he started asking individuals if they wanted to donate food or even just leftovers.
-He would go pick the donation up and deliver it to the homeless.
-He would always park a bit further away and walk the last bit.
-He ended up walking 8 to 10 kilometers a day and got to the point of not needing the clutch anymore.
+He was getting better and better.
+At some point, he started asking people if they wanted to donate food or even just leftovers.
+He would pick up the donations and take them to the homeless.
+He always parked a little further away and walked the last bit.
+In the end, he walked 8 to 10 km a day and had reached the point where he no longer needed the walking cane.

-This allows us to not only accept food offerings locally in Stellenbosch, but also donations from around the world to help us make a difference.
+This allows us to not only accept food offerings locally in Stellenbosch, but also donations from around the world that help us make a difference.